Umang00/Git-Roast/README.md

 - **C** - Mediocre with a capital M
 - **D** - Yikes, do better
 - **F** - Crime scene level code

+### 📄 PDF Export
+- **Download Complete Report** - Export your roast as a professionally formatted PDF
+- **Profile Analysis Included** - For GitHub profile roasts, includes analyzed repos and statistics
+- **Full Roast Details** - Grade, statistics, roasts, achievements, and suggestions
+- **Share Offline** - Perfect for sharing or archiving your roast

 ---